qred/qred-mcp-proxy/README.md

 A production-ready MCP (Model Context Protocol) proxy system with enterprise-grade OAuth 2.1 authentication, deployable on AWS using CDK (TypeScript) infrastructure.

+**What is this solution?** The MCP Proxy bridges the gap between enterprise security requirements and the diverse landscape of MCP clients.
+It provides a unified, secure gateway that enables any MCP client to authenticate against Google Workspace and access multiple backend services through a single endpoint, regardless of the client's OAuth capabilities or limitations.

 ## Architecture Overview

 The system consists of three main components that work together to provide a secure, scalable MCP proxy solution: